Nebucom/Nebucom.github.io/source/_posts/events/2014-02-11-my-software-as-a-service-bootcamp.markdown

 ### April 30th 2014: The Big Picture
 1. Introduction to SaaS and how it differs from a "traditional" software business, with a focus on the whole business model.
-2. Privacy and Security: do's and don'ts
-3. Most successful revenue models
+    * What is SaaS, why SaaS, why SaaS now – definition and trends
+    * Differences between a "traditional" software company and a SaaS company
+    * Product definition, Operations, Speed
+    * SaaS Revenue Models and financials
+2. Top 10 things to do and not do for SaaS companies when it comes to security & privacy
-4. Case study: a Belgian SaaS entrepreneur
+3. Case study: a Belgian SaaS entrepreneur

 ### May 7th: Discovering a SaaS Offering
 1. Introduction to Lean Startup